abjarna-is/rubiktest/docs/source/index.rst

 Welcome to rubiktest-projectname's documentation by abjarna!
 ==============================================================

 Smá meira testing test.
-Hér verður flott síða.
+Hér verður flott síða. lj lkjlkjlkj. asdf adsfasdf.

 Since Pythagoras, we know that :math:`a^2 + b^2 = c^2`.